neonflux56/Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

 Ashish Gupta is a student of business analytics at the University of California, San Diego.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Having worked with Ernst & Young for two years as a consultant, he specializes in data-driven customer relationship management(CRM) solutions, Next-Best-Action recommendations and API integrations primarily using data analytics and applications of predictive algorithms.